(Last Updated On: October 10, 2022)

 - In a small bowl, mix the water together with the corn starch.
 Set aside.

 - Put the peaches with the juice in a pot on the stove.
-Turn the heat on medium.
+Turn the burner to medium heat.
 Keep stirring.

 - Reduce heat to low and slowly add the water cornstarch mixture.
 Keep stirring.

-- Add all but 1 teaspoon of the sugar-cinnamon mixture to the peaches.
+- Add the sugar and cinnamon mixture to the peaches, but save enough to sprinkle over the top of the batter in step 13.
 Keep stirring.
 As soon as the peaches thicken, turn off the heat.
 Set aside.

 Preparing the Bisquick Mixture